yongseunglee1231/deb-ostree-builder-tos/README.md

 Execution
 =========

-To run EOB, use the deb-ostree-builder script, optionally with a branch name:
+To run EOB, use the deb-ostree-builder-tos script, optionally with a branch name:
- # ./deb-ostree-builder [options] master
+ # ./deb-ostree-builder-tos [options] master

 If no branch name is specified, master is used.
 If you want to only run certain stages, modify the `buildscript` file accordingly before